DanyLan/GKE-EXPOSE-SERVICES/ClusterIP.md

     curl -v 10.12.6.178

-Note that that we did not use port `:8080` as we have exposed port 80 in manifest file
+Note that that we did not need to add this part `:8080` as we have exposed port 80 in manifest file